comp426-2022-fall/a99-team-17/docs/roles.md

 This is who will manage the packaging and release process for our prototype package.

 ## Project Manager
-This is who will be keeping track of all the moving parts and make sure that everything that needs to happen is happening.
+Mariana will be keeping track of all the moving parts and make sure that everything that needs to happen is happening.

 ## Front end lead
+Riley

 ## Back end lead
+Mariana

 ## Database lead
-Misagh Haghar
+Misagh

 ## Design lead
+Riley